Office and Computer Access

 Eliminating Metadata from Electronic Documents

 Sending electronic files by email may compromise the confidentiality of client information.
 Metadata is information stored in an electronic document.
-Examples of metadata include the author of a spreadsheet, the time a photograph was taken, or the comments to a Word document.
+Examples of metadata include the author of a document, the date when a photograph was taken, or the comments to a Word document.
 Because this information is contained in the electronic file, it can be transmitted to a third party when the document is attached to an email.
 In some cases, metadata may disclose confidential information.
 Convert the file to PDF format to reduce the possibility of sending metadata.

 How to Protect Metadata

 You should take steps to ensure that confidential metadata is not provided to a third party.
 The only guaranteed way is to print a paper copy.
 When an electronic document must be used, there two options for removing metadata:

 - Print a paper copy and scan to PDF (the copy machines will scan and email a PDF to you).